 Combine the Whole Number and Fraction

 Check your work by converting the new mixed number, 7 2/3, to an improper fraction.
 Then convert the original mixed number, 4 11/3, to an improper fraction.
-Because the who numbers work out to the same improper fraction, 23/3, your answer is correct.
+Because the two numbers work out to the same improper fraction, 23/3, your answer is correct.

 Work the division represented by the fraction part of your mixed number; in this case, 11/3.
 Don't express the answer as a decimal.
 Instead, calculate it only to the point of a whole number and any remainder.

 Add the whole number from Step 1 to the whole number component of your original mixed number.
 In this case, the whole number from the original mixed number was 4, so you have:

 Set the remainder from Step 1 as a fraction, using the same denominator as the original mixed number.
 To continue the example, your new fraction is 2/3.